Quintam26/Git-Demo/README.md

 # This is Git-Demo

+## Step by step

-'git init'
+- 'git init'
-'git remote add'
+- 'git remote add'
-'git commit'
+- 'git commit'